-- Checking that classrooms/work areas are safe; - Checking equipment is safe before use; - Ensuring safe procedures are followed; - Ensuring protective equipment is used when needed; - Participating in inspections and the Health and Safety Committee if appropriate; - Bringing problems to the relevant manager's attention; - Ensuring that they have read this policy and acted as it indicates they should.
+- Checking that classrooms/work areas are safe;

+- Checking equipment is safe before use;

+- Ensuring safe procedures are followed;

+- Ensuring protective equipment is used when needed; - Participating in inspections and the Health and Safety Committee if appropriate; - Bringing problems to the relevant manager's attention.

-In addition all employees have a responsibility to co-operate with the employer on matters of health and safety.
+In addition, all employees have a responsibility to co-operate with the employer on matters of health and safety.